-Additionally, BB security personnel, along with the security manager, will conduct constant and random perimeter patrols to secure the facility against any possible threat, to deter loitering, and to protect customers and employees.
+As outlined previously, Buudda Brothers security personnel and security manager will conduct constant and random perimeter patrols to secure the facility against any possible threat, deter loitering and protect customers and employees.

-Exterior Sally Port for Transportation Services.
+Exterior Sally Port for Transportation Services

-An exterior sally port will be installed on the premises for authorized transportation service providers.
-The sally port will allow the transporters to drive directly into a secured area.
+We will install an exterior sally port for our authorized transportation service providers, which will allow the transporters to drive directly into a secured area.
 The driver will be asked to stay within the vehicle until the gate automatically closes behind the vehicle.

-Additional Prevent of Unauthorized Access to Facility.
+Additional Prevention of Unauthorized Access to Facility

-BB will use access control systems to secure each facility entrance and will give access permission only to necessary persons (i.e. owners, security manager).
+Buudda Brothers will use access control systems to secure each facility entrance and will give access permission to only necessary persons (i.e., owners, security manager.)
 Access control systems will be reviewed with security professionals to ensure optimal and efficient performance that maximizes safety.
-The security guard will be the first point of contact

-BB will use access control systems to secure each facility entrance and will give access permission to only necessary persons (ie. Owners, security manager.)
-Access control systems will be reviewed with security professionals to ensure optimal and efficient performance that maximizes safety.
-The security guard will be first point of contact at the main and only entrance for wholesale customers and visitors.
-Staff will be provided with training in procedures and operations handling.
-All exterior doors will have electronic access control allowing for entry in authorized areas.
-All exterior doors will be hardened with high security doors with electronic access control.
+The security guard will be first point of contact at main and only entrance to customers.
+Staff will be provided with training in procedures/operations handling.
+All exterior doors will have electronic access control allowing for entry into authorized areas.
+All exterior doors will be hardened high security doors with electronic access control.
 All exterior windows will have secured interior locks with motion sensor capabilities.
-All exterior walls will be constructed of CMU blocks with concrete infill and rebars to prevent any entry by crashing a vehicle into the wall.
+All exterior walls will be constructed of CMU blocks with concrete infill and rebar.